Anish1337/AInfo/README.md

 ### 25/05/2021
 * Posted raw links to notes I previously had.
 * Reviewed the basics of html.
+* TODO: Convert the rawlinks to pages of a basic html website

 ## Raw Links.